671.0B+ configurations evaluated across recorded experiments

 We also mathematically proved that for 17 out of 25 possible key lengths, no rearrangement of any kind — not just the structured ones — can produce a valid solution with a repeating-key cipher.
 This proof holds for all 97! possible letter orderings (a number with 152 digits).

 However, some combinations remain open: if the substitution uses a non-repeating key (like a passage from a book), the rearrangement + substitution model is still possible.
-This is one of the leading hypotheses.
+This is still an open residual family, though the April 2026 audit no longer treats it as the project’s leading hypothesis.
 See the multi-layer category for full details.

 Why can’t you just try every possible letter rearrangement?